-The Hospital offers excellent care, Dental and Sight care inclusive.
+The Hospital offers excellent care, Dental, and Sight care inclusive.
 The infant mortality rate that has intensely deteriorated in the area and life expectancy expressively accumulated.
-The hospital contains a fine children ward, presents dental care and sight care to the society.
-It is mainly reinforced by the current and previous Gorilla Trekkers to the National Park.
-This Hospital does offer a fore taste of what health care is and can be like for Rural Ugandans, therefore tourists/visitors are free to come and see them anytime.
+The hospital contains a fine children’s ward and presents dental care and sight care to society.
+It is mainly reinforced by the current and previous Gorilla Trekkers in the National Park.
+This Hospital does offer a foretaste of what health care is and can be like for Rural Ugandans, therefore tourists/visitors are free to come and see them anytime.

 Is Bwindi Impenetrable Forest Safe and Secure?

 This park/forest is one of the safest National Parks in all of East Africa.
-There are absolutely 4 National Parks where you can track Mountain Gorillas from of which 3 of these for the past 20 years have no security issues ,yet one (Virunga National Park)- the oldest park in Africa & situated in Eastern area of Congo where there were insecurities & Havoc created by Rebel Groups like the Mai-Mai, Criminal Gangs like the Charcoal Gangs.
+There are absolutely 4 National Parks where you can track Mountain Gorillas of which 3 of these for the past 20 years have had no security issues, yet one (Virunga National Park)- the oldest park in Africa & situated in the Eastern area of Congo where there were insecurities & Havoc created by Rebel Groups like the Mai-Mai, Criminal Gangs like the Charcoal Gangs.

-It is evident that Bwindi Impenetrable Forest is non-violet and secure of which you can’t exist this park without an armed Ranger bodyguard/ Escort.
+It is evident that Bwindi Impenetrable Forest is non-violet and secure and you can’t exist in this park without an armed Ranger bodyguard/ Escort.
 Rangers and the Ugandan Military 24/7 observe/inspect the park and activities therein.
-And never do you go on a Gorilla Trek without armed bodyguard/escort.
+And never do you go on a Gorilla Trek without an armed bodyguard/escort.

 Where to stay in or near Bwindi Impenetrable Forest.

-Where to stay is a question that rings in most of the visitors ‘minds when they tour Bwindi Impenetrable Forest and engage in activities like gorilla tracking, hiking, biking, cultural walks, birding in the prehistorical rain-forest.
+Where to stay is a question that rings in most of the visitors ‘minds when they tour Bwindi Impenetrable Forest and engage in activities like gorilla tracking, hiking, biking, cultural walks, and birding in the prehistorical rainforest.

 Bwindi Impenetrable National Park sorts from budget to luxury accommodation.
 The series of lodges is widespread, most especially in the Buhoma section of the Park.

-In the present years, auxiliary lodges have leapt up in the other places of the park offering tourists a series of choices and preferences.
+In the present years, auxiliary lodges have leaped up in the other places of the park offering tourists a series of choices and preferences.